zhd407108459/Capstone2020/README.md

 8. Run the executable.

-Copyright © 2021 by Hagicians
+Copyright © 2021 by Hagicians.
-All rights reserved
+All rights reserved.